geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/lenz.rst

  .. figure:: images/LenzsLawDiagram.png
     :align: center
-    :scale: 90%
+    :scale: 25%
     :name: Lenzs_Law_Diagram

     In panel (a) we see a situation in which the magnetic flux through the loop is increasing as a function of time.
-The induced current direction and the secondary magnetic field which opposes the increase in flux is shown in panel (b).
+The induced current direction and the secondary magnetic field which opposes the increase in flux are shown in panel (b).
 Similarly, panel (c) shows when the magnetic flux through the loop is decreasing as a function of time and panel (d) demonstrates the direction of the induced current and secondary magnetic